 - When my husband is away on business my child is scared, and I enjoy the comfort of my child in bed.
 Is this okay once in a while?
 Letting your child sleep with you “once in a while” only reinforces the problem.
 Sticking to bedtime routines creates feelings of security.
 Teach your child to be secure and confident by helping him master his fears and showing him that you feel safe yourself.

-- My child stays with grandparents every other weekend and sleeps in their bed.
+- My husband and I are divorced.
+When my son spends weekends with his father and his new wife, he sleeps in their bed.
 Can this Goodnight Worry program still succeed at my house?
 Yes.
 Kids are used to having different rules in different situations.
-First establish independent sleeping at your house, and then work with the grandparents to establish it at their house.
+First, establish independent sleeping at your house, and then work with your ex-husband to establish it at his house.